Maynard Fertilizing Lawn Services

 Maynard’s USDA Zone 6a climate requires careful timing of fertilizer applications:

-- Early Spring (April–May): Light application (0.5–0.7 lbs N/1,000 sq ft) when soil reaches 50–55°F
+- Early Spring (April–May): Light 0.5–0.7 lbs N/1,000 sq ft when grass resumes growth; avoid heavy N.

-- Late Spring (late May–early June): Optional light application (0.5 lbs N) if needed
+- Late Spring (late May–early June): Optional 0.5 lbs N if needed; many skip to prevent summer stress.

-- Summer (July–August): Avoid applications during heat/drought stress
+- Summer (July–August): Avoid applications during heat/drought; Kentucky bluegrass may go semi-dormant.

-- Primary Fall (September): Most important, 0.9–1.0 lbs N/1,000 sq ft for root development
+- Primary Fall (September): Most important—0.9–1.0 lbs N/1,000 sq ft for root development.

 Water Quality Protection & Stormwater Management in Compliance with Maynard’s MS4 Program